Visible Commons

-A space to brainstorm ideas and consider real-world initiatives already underway: efforts to infuse fresh life into our fraying market economy by creating and supporting regenerative community work and job creation in the arts.
+A space to brainstorm ideas and consider real-world initiatives already underway: efforts to infuse fresh life into our fraying market economy by creating jobs on two connected fronts: restoring the land and ecosystems we depend on, and imagining, or expanding on, types of paid work in the arts and humanities.

 ecology